nuscien/nuscien/README.md

 `NuScien.Web.dll`

-Web API components and toolkits.
+Web library includes a controller to core resources and a base controller for customized resource provider.
+It also contains an authentication handler and some and toolkits.

+Following are the commonly used types.

 - `ResourceAccessController` class: an MVC web API controller for core resources.
 - `ResourceEntityController<TProvider, TEntity>` base class: an MVC web API controller to route the network transfer to `OnPremisesResourceEntityProvider<TEntity>` implementation.